Saudi Arabia women's national under-20 football team

-The Saudi Arabia U-20 women's national football team (منتخب السعودي لكرة القدم للإناث ما تحت 20 سنة) represents Saudi Arabia in international women's football for under 20.
-The team is controlled by the Saudi Arabian Football Federation (SAFF), the governing body for football in Saudi Arabia.
+The Saudi Arabia U-20 women's national football team represents Saudi Arabia in international women's association football at the under-20 level.
+The team is governed by the Saudi Arabian Football Federation (SAFF), the governing body for football in Saudi Arabia.

-Colloquially called "the Green Falcons", Saudi Arabia played their first match in 2024 against Mauritania in a 3–0 friendly win in Saudi Arabia.

 History

-In December 2023, the Saudi Arabian Football Federation announced the establishment of the under-20 national team following the establishment of the under-17 team and several friendly games.
-Coached by former Scotland player Pauline Hamill, on 9 March 2024, Saudi Arabia played – and won – their first-ever game against Mauritania 3–0.
+In December 2023, the Saudi Arabian Football Federation announced the formation of the women's under-20 national team, following the establishment of the under-17 team and a series of friendly matches.
+Coached by former Scotland international Pauline Hamill, the team played its first match on 9 March 2024.
+Saudi Arabia defeated Mauritania 3–0 in that match, securing its first-ever victory.

 Head-to-head record

 The following table shows Saudi Arabia' all-time official international record per opponent: